google/comprehensive-rust/src/welcome-bare-metal.md

 nRF51822 microcontroller with some LEDs and buttons, an I2C-connected accelerometer and compass, and an on-board SWD debugger.

-To get started, install some tools we'll need later:
+To get started, install some tools we'll need later.
+On gLinux or Debian:

 ```bash
 sudo apt install gdb-multiarch libudev-dev picocom qemu-system-arm